xeoncross/mid/README.md

 # Mid

-A `net/http` compatible middleware for protecting, validating, and automatically hydrating handlers with user input from JSON or multipart form bodies.
+A `net/http` compatible middleware for protecting, validating, and automatically hydrating handlers with user input from JSON or multipart form bodies, route parameters, and query string values.

 Mid is a tiny library that saves time and makes code easier to read by removing the need to type input decoding and validation checks for every handler.